Chief Minister of Rajasthan

 From 26 January 1950, the state officially came to be known as Rajasthan, with Shashtri continuing as its first chief minister.
 On 3 March 1952, following the first legislative assembly election, Tika Ram Paliwal of the Indian National Congress became the first elected chief minister of the state.
 Since 1949, three people have served as Prime Minister and fourteen people have served as chief minister of Rajasthan.
 Mohan Lal Sukhadia of the Congress party is the longest-serving chief minister, having been sworn in four times and serving for over sixteen years.
 Vasundhara Raje Scindia of the Bharatiya Janata Party is the only female to have held this position.
 Since 1998, no chief minister or political party has retained power after completing one term, a trend that continued in the recent elections.
 After a victory with 115 seats in the 2023 assembly elections, Bhajan Lal Sharma of the Bharatiya Janata Party succeeded Ashok Gehlot of the Indian National Congress.

+Oath as the state chief minister

+The chief minister serves five years in the office.
+The following is the oath of the chief minister of state: